Skip to Main Content

 Private student loans are originated by private institutions such as banks, credit unions and online lenders.
 Private student loans are usually best when you’ve maxed out your federal financial aid potential because they require hard credit checks for approval and lack benefits like loan forgiveness opportunities and income-driven repayment plans.

-While many lenders will allow you to borrow up to the total cost of attendance, the total amount you can borrow will vary based on the lender, your major, your credit score and whether or not you have a co-signer.
+While many lenders will allow you to borrow up to the total cost of attendance, the total amount you can borrow will vary based on the lender, your major, your year in school, your credit score and whether or not you have a co-signer.

 Below are examples of student loan limits among some private lenders.